chicory root

 • Chicory is one of the most well-researched sources of inulin, a type of fiber that has little to no impact on blood sugar already in the normal range.

-• Chicory root’s flavonoids may help your body function while defending it against daily toxins and stressors.
+• Chicory root’s flavonoids may help your body function while defending it against daily stressors.

 • OLIPOP includes chicory root because of its health benefits both as a fiber and prebiotic to support digestive health.